Course may be subject to change.

 Teaching and Assessment

 You will be encouraged to actively engage with New College University Centre beyond your scheduled classes by using self-directed learning through HE intranet resources, advancing module activities, and dedicating time to independent study throughout the week.
 To bridge the gap between theory and practice, you'll benefit from talks by guest speakers, including NHS professionals, social workers, probation officers, and representatives from charities like the Samaritans and Mind.
-Additionally, you will take part in industry and educational visits to locations such as hospitals, prisons, magistrates' and crown courts, and museums.

 The course is made up of four mandatory modules, each featuring at least one summative assessment.
 This concludes in the final innovation module project, which includes two distinct summative components, forming the core of the course.